Why Is Checking for Compromised Passwords Important?

 On Apple, breached login credentials can be found through the Safari Browser.
 You can access this password information with these steps:

-- Click on the Passwords tab.
+- Go to the Passwords app.

 - Enter your user password to unlock passwords or use Touch ID.